 10. Once you’ve done your recording, you might want to change the names of your lineset or your lines, or their order.
 To do that, tap on the Edit button to the right of the Start Line Rec button:

 You will see a red deletion circle to the left of each item, you’ll see a Rename button, and you’ll see three-line handles you can grab to re-arrange the lines (and you’ll see the same controls for the lineset itself):

 If you want to delete a line, or an entire lineset, just tap on the deletion circle next to its name, and confirm the deletion by tapping on the Delete button that appears to the right:

 If you want to rename a line or a lineset, tap the Rename button for the item, then enter the new name you want.
 Tap OK, and your item will be renamed.

 If you want to rearrange your lines, enter Edit mode, then tap and hold on the three-line handles to the right of any line you want to move, and drag the line to its new location.
 You can also rearrange linesets in the lineset list in the same fashion, if you have more than one lineset:

 Once you’ve rehearsed your lines with this recorded scene, to the point where you know the lines cold, you can disable just your lines and run the scene by only playing back your scene partner’s lines, and voicing your lines without any prompting from the app.
 Just tap on the speaker icon to the left of any of your lines in the lineset (you don’t need to go into Edit mode for this), and rehearse your scene without them.

 You can use the lineset feature to create a virtual “reader” for self-recorded home auditions.

-Then, have your device near you when you’re recording your audition, on a surface off-camera, and tap the screen when you want the next line “read”.
+Then, disable your lines so that only your scene partner’s lines will play.
+Have your device near you when you’re recording your audition, on a surface off-camera, and tap the screen when you want the next line “read”.
 Adjust the volume on the playback appropriately, so that it sounds like you have a reader across the room from you.